pwwang/biopipen/docs/processes.md

 !!! hint "pBedCluster"

     - **description**
-        Similar to merge, cluster report each set of overlapping or “book-ended” features in an interval file.
+        Similar to merge, cluster report each set of overlapping or "book-ended" features in an interval file.
 In contrast to merge, cluster does not flatten the cluster of intervals into a new meta-interval; instead, it assigns an unique cluster ID to each record in each cluster.
 This is useful for having fine control over how sets of overlapping intervals in a single interval file are combined.

     - **input**
         - `infile:file`: The input file